 the strengths and weaknesses of Mike Epstein's

-When my older son started to struggle,
+system, when my older son started to struggle with his hitting,

 and found them to be a significant advance over the

-Extension Hitting nonsense that I had been
+nonsense I had been

 taught about hitting.